Jayis/Notes/Coding Interview Roadmap/Grokking Data Structures and Algorithms for Coding Interviews/Grokking Data Structures and Algorithms for Coding Interviews.md

 11. Parallel and Reverse Iteration:
     Remember that sometimes iterating through an array from the end or through two arrays in parallel can be the key to an optimal solution.

+## Stack, Queue
+### Being Mindful in Coding Interviews
+- Check underflow and overflow conditions
+  - underflow:
+    check if it's empty before remove an item
+  - overflow:
+    check if it's full before adding an item